Top 10 Questions About Locum Tenens Government Jobs Answered

 8. Who takes care of the logistics for government locum jobs?

-The recruiter serves as a liaison with government agencies and small businesses who contract with the government to make it a seamless experience for the practitioner.
+The recruiter serves as a liaison with government agencies and small businesses that contract with the government to make it a seamless experience for the practitioner.

 9. Does it take special expertise to manage government locum contracts?